Deligne groupoid revisited: Homotopy types associated with -algebras

 \subsubsection{The functor $\MC^2$}

-For $\mathfrak{h}$ as above satisfying the additional vanishing condition $\mathfrak{h}^i = 0$ for $i \leq -2$ we denote by $\MC^2(\mathfrak{h})$ the Deligne-Getzler $2$-groupoid as defined by P.~Deligne \cite{Del} and independently by E.~Getzler, \cite{G1}.
-Below we review the construction of Deligne-Getzler $2$-groupoid of a nilpotent DGLA following \cite{G1, G2} and references therein.
+For $\mathfrak{h}$ as above satisfying the additional vanishing condition $\mathfrak{h}^i = 0$ for $i < -1$ we denote by $\MC^2(\mathfrak{h})$ the Deligne $2$-groupoid as defined by P.~Deligne \cite{Del} and independently by E.~Getzler, \cite{G1}.
+Below we review the construction of Deligne $2$-groupoid of a nilpotent DGLA following \cite{G1, G2} and references therein.

 The objects and the $1$-morphisms of $\MC^2(\mathfrak{h})$ are those of $\MC^1(\mathfrak{h})$.
 That is, for $\gamma_1, \gamma_2 \in \MC(\mathfrak{h})$ the set $\Hom_{\MC^1(\mathfrak{h})}(\gamma_1, \gamma_2)$ is the set of objects of the groupoid $\Hom_{\MC^2(\mathfrak{h})}(\gamma_1, \gamma_2)$.
 The morphisms in $\Hom_{\MC^2(\mathfrak{h})}(\gamma_1, \gamma_2)$ (i.e. the $2$-morphisms of $\MC^2(\mathfrak{h})$) are defined as follows.